-When you provide your withdrawal notice to your academic advisor, you are instructed to contact the offices of Housing, Bursar, and Student Financial Services regarding any expenses you may have incurred.
+When you provide your withdrawal notice to your academic advisor, you are instructed to contact the offices of Housing, Bursar, and the Office of Student Financial Services regarding any expenses you may have incurred.
 If you withdraw after the 60% point of the semester and all your federal financial aid has credited toward your student account, typically no changes to your aid will occur.
 However, if you withdraw before the 60% point of the semester or if all your federal financial aid is not processed by the time you withdraw, your aid may be adjusted.

 Satisfactory Academic Progress